Flowmetalby

 +--------------+

-Flowmetal itself is a grid execution environment consisting of a user-facing API service, a database, a worker-facing API service and a fleet of stateless workers.
+Flowmetal is a grid execution environment: a user-facing API, a database, a worker-facing API, and a fleet of stateless workers.

-If we flowmetal run --context=default ./hello.flow, the Flowmetal CLI assembles this script and its dependencies into a bundle, uploads that bundle to the Flowmetal grid and requests that the flow be instantiated there under the role and quota of the connected user.
+flowmetal run --context=default ./hello.flow assembles this script and its dependencies into a bundle, uploads it to the grid, and requests instantiation under the connected user’s role and quota.

-Starlark execution happens with normal Python script semantics.
-The __name__ global is bound to __flow__, and a global flow context is established.
+A worker picks up the flow, downloads the bundle, and executes the Starlark it contains.
+Execution happens with normal Python-style semantics — __name__ is bound to __flow__, and a global flow context is established.

-We are indebted to Meiklejohn et. all for A.M.B.R.O.S.I.A., which describes this approach in detail.
+We are indebted to Meiklejohn et al. for A.M.B.R.O.S.I.A., which describes this approach in detail.

 I would like to learn more!

-We’ve prepared some other examples showcasing features that don’t fit here
+We’ve also prepared some other material that doesn’t fit here:

 Can I try it?